Big-Life-Lab/htnport/papers/README.md

 # Papers

-## centered-algorithm.qmd

-Run this qmd to properly center the models of HTNPoRT.

 ## descriptives.Rmd

 Run this Rmd to reproduce all results pertaining to the descriptives of HTNPoRT study populations.

-## model-export.qmd

-Run this qmd to export the svyglm model objects of HTNPoRT from a secure environment.

 ## models.Rmd